Alan Peter Original Music for Film & Television

 May 12th, 2012

-Woodlands commercial
+The Woodlands “Generations” commercial

 About

-He was piano/keys player and co-songwriter with Irish alternative rock band Woodstar, who in 2001 signed with EMI Parlophone to release the critically-acclaimed EP Time To Bleed, produced by Ben Hillier (Depeche Mode, Doves).
-This was followed by Life Sparks LP in 2002, produced by Richard Rainey (U2, Clannad) and Stephen Street (The Cranberries, The Smiths, Blur).
+He was piano/keys player and co-songwriter with Irish alternative rock band Woodstar, who were crowned ‘Irish Alternative Rock Band of the Year’ in 2000 and a year later were signed with EMI Parlophone (UK) to release the critically-acclaimed EP ‘Time To Bleed’, produced by Ben Hillier (Depeche Mode, Doves).
+This was followed by ‘Life Sparks’ LP in 2003, produced by Richard Rainey (U2, Clannad) and Stephen Street (The Cranberries, The Smiths, Blur).

 Music